 The committee satisfied itself that the composition, experience and skills set in the finance function meets the Company's requirements.

-The administration of the Company's statutory records and accounting is outsourced to Nedbank Limited acting through its Share Scheme Administration Division, in its capacity as the professional administrator of the Company.
+The administration of the Company's statutory records and accounting is outsourced to Nedbank Limited, acting through its Share Scheme Administration Division.

 The authority and responsibility for all management decisions lies with the board of directors.